 “Lewandowski is happy and that’s the most important thing.
 He shows football maturity, he talks to young players.”

-That sound you can hear is La Liga defenders audibly quivering at the prospect of facing the 34-year-old.
+That sound you can hear is La Liga defenders audibly quivering at the prospect of facing the 34-year-old after the World Cup break.

 Robert Lewandowski already looks unstoppable for Barcelona! 🔥